ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph

-\textbf{Per-class performance analysis.} We further visualize the performance details through class-wise F1-Score heatmaps for both paradigms on the SoliAudit test set in Figure~\ref{fig:f1_heatmaps}.
-The heatmaps reveal the performance distribution across four key vulnerability classes: Denial of Service, Time Manipulation, Low-Level Calls, and Arithmetic.
-For instance, Causal training significantly boosts the detection of Time Manipulation (improving from $\sim$0.85 in Standard to $\sim$0.94 in Causal) and Denial of Service (improving from $\sim$0.85 to $\sim$0.89).
-Both paradigms perform exceptionally well on the Arithmetic class (0.96-0.97), but the overall stability and robustness across complex vulnerabilities are visibly superior in the Causal setting.
-Expectedly, the ``Enrichment Only'' scenario performs poorly in both, reaffirming that semantic text alone is insufficient without the underlying structural graph context.
+\textbf{Per-class performance.} The F1-score heatmaps in Figure~\ref{fig:f1_heatmaps} reveal performance distribution across four vulnerability classes.
+Causal training provides the most pronounced gains on Time Manipulation (0.85 to 0.94) and Denial of Service (0.85 to 0.89), while both paradigms perform similarly well on Arithmetic (0.96 to 0.97).
+The \textit{Enrichment Only} scenario performs poorly in both paradigms (DenialOfService: 0.77/0.79, TimeManipulation: 0.57/0.63), reaffirming that semantic text alone cannot substitute for the structural graph backbone.

-\textbf{Structural bias analysis.} To better understand the strengths and limitations of the models across different complexity profiles, we analyze the structural properties of misclassified samples (False Positives and False Negatives) of the causal attention model.
-Using four graph-level metrics (CFComplexity, StateVars, ExtCalls, and Invocation) defined in Section~\ref{sec:eda}, we compute the \textbf{Mean Relative Bias}:

-where $FN_{avg}$ and $FP_{avg}$ denote the average structural metric values of False Negative and False Positive samples, respectively.
-This metric captures the structural divergence between missed vulnerabilities and false alarms, where a positive bias indicates a tendency to miss vulnerabilities in complex contracts, while a negative bias reflects over-prediction.
-The detailed results across vulnerability types are summarized in Figure~\ref{fig:structural_bias_heatmap}.